emc-openstack/vnx-direct-driver/vnxCinder/BackendConfiguration.md

 ### Initiator auto deregistration

 Enabling storage group automatic deletion is the precondition of this function.
-If `initiator_auto_deregistration=True` is set, the driver will deregister all the initiators of the host after its storage group is deleted.
+If `initiator_auto_deregistration=True` is set, the driver will deregister all FC and iSCSI initiators of the host after its storage group is deleted.

 ### FC SAN auto zoning